 Financial Econ Emphasis

 The purpose of the Financial Economics emphasis is to provide a well-rounded background in monetary and financial institutions as well as the various different types of financial instruments that populate modern financial markets.
-The emphasis will teach students about corporate finance, portfolio theory, and asset pricing.
+The emphasis will not only teach students about corporate finance, portfolio theory, and asset pricing, but also about monetary and financial history and institutions.
 An additional benefit of the program is that it will help students to develop quantitative economic reasoning and help prepare them for a career in policy, banking, and research.
 This emphasis is available to B.A. and B.S. economics majors.

 Those who complete the coursework will have an acknowledgement that their degree has an emphasis in financial economics printed on their transcript.